profiq/gitignore/README.md

 # CI/CD Workflows and Deployment

+## tests

+- runs on PR and push to the main branch
+- tests building the project
+- checks prettier
+- runs unit tests

 ## update-tech-options

 - Runs weekly to update `techOptions.json` and `techOptionsFiles.json` files if the template structure changed